-In the course of the period covered by this plan, the priority and frequency of audit work will be subject to amendment in order to recognise changes in the risk profile of the Authority.
+During the period covered by this plan, the priority and frequency of audit work will be subject to amendment to recognise changes in the risk profile of the Authority.

 Auditor's judgement has been applied in assessing the number of days required for each audit identified in the strategic cycle.